openconfig/featureprofiles/feature/security/gnsi/acctz/RecordSubscribeFull/README.md

 			- .{layer4_proto, local_address, local_port, remote_address, remote_port}, ip_proto must match those recorded earlier
 			- .channel_id = 0 for ssh and grpc.
 			- .tty must be populated and correct, if applicable to the platform & access method, else omitted
 			- .status must equal the operation, else UNSPECIFIED if there isn't a corresponding enumeration.
 It must equal ONCE for connections where each RPC/command is authenticated (eg: gRPC metadata authen).
-If the operation was not LOGIN, ONCE, or ENABLE, authen must be omitted, else it must be populated:
+If the operation was not LOGIN, ONCE, or ENABLE, authn must be omitted, else it must be populated:
-				- .authen.type must equal the authentication method used.
+				- .authn.type must equal the authentication method used.
-				- .authen.status must equal the status of the authentication operation.  if FAIL or ERROR, cause should be populated, if SUCCESS, cause might be populated.
+				- .authn.status must equal the status of the authentication operation.  if FAIL or ERROR, cause should be populated, if SUCCESS, cause might be populated.
-			- .user.identity must match the username used to authenticate to the DUT
+			- .user.identity must match the username used to authenticate to the DUT.
-			- .user.privilege_level must match the user’s privilege level, if applicable to the platform
+			- .user.role must match the user's privilege level, if applicable to the platform
+			- .user.ssh_principal should be populated, if applicable.
 		- timestamp is after (greater than) RecordRequest.timestamp
 		- session_info.service_request must be a GrpcService.
 		- grpc_service. :